ionic-team/ionic-framework/core/src/components/item/readme.md

 The mode determines which platform styles to use.
 Possible values are: `"ios"` or `"md"`.
 For more information, see [Platform Styles](/docs/theming/platform-specific-styles).

-#### onclick

-Callback function.
-If this property is set, a button tag will be rendered.

 #### tappable